If you send us an RGB file, there is a chance that a color shift may occur and you may not be satisfied with your job.

 How do I export a .pdf correctly for print?

-We prefer that you send PDF with embedded or outlined fonts.
+We prefer that you send a PDF with embedded or outlined fonts.
 PDF files are easier to handle and will likely speed up your turn-around.
 Remember to flatten your files before uploading.